gymreklab/cse185-spring18-week5/CSE185_Week5_PartI.md

 Look at the [`plink` documentation](https://www.cog-genomics.org/plink/1.9/assoc#linear) to learn how to add covariates to our analysis.
 Run the GWAS twice: once with no covariates and once controlling for population structure using the PCs generated above.
 Be sure to use a different $OUTPREFIX each time so you don't overwrite the original results.

-These commands will create an output file $OUTPREFIX.assoc.logistic.
+These commands will create an output file `$OUTPREFIX.assoc.logistic`.
 See the [plink documentation](https://www.cog-genomics.org/plink/1.9/formats#assoc_linear) for a description of each column.

 In each case, how many variants pass genome-wide significance of p<5*10**-8?
 Did you get more or fewer significant variants after controlling for covariates?